jasonbayton/11ty/_src/blog/2017/02/what-is-ios-supervision-and-why-is-it-used.md

 The biggest benefit?
 If the device is reset for any reason, being assigned via serial number to the DEP account means it automatically receives all configurations, EMM enrolment prompts and apps immediately on being turned on for the first time after the event.
 The only way to stop this is to remove the device from the DEP console (an irreversible action).
 Until then, the device is protected.
 This should theoretically greatly diminish the need to return to base.

-The downside with DEP is the potential inability to add every iOS device the organisation currently owns, be it due to device age (nothing before 2011) or the authorised-sellers requirement (directly via Apple or through an approved partner).
+The downside with DEP has been the potential inability to add every iOS device the organisation currently owns, be it due to device age (nothing before 2011) or the authorised-sellers requirement (directly via Apple or through an approved partner).
 This means if organisations have been using Apple Configurator up to this point, some devices may be unable to move over to DEP.
-For more recent purchases made through authorised channels though, this won’t be an issue.
+For more recent purchases made through authorised channels though this won’t be an issue, nor will it be as of iOS 11, which introduced provisional DEP, the ability for organisations to manually add iOS devices into DEP via Configurator.

 Additionally for organisations moving from Configurator to DEP, custom OS version and backup management functionality is not available, though for that use-case DEP perhaps isn’t suitable regardless.